Syrian artists portray year of bloodshed and turmoil

 "I must be there," he says with a shake of the head.
 "I have to be back.
-I have to be with the people for what is going on."'Yes to freedom'
+I have to be with the people for what is going on."

 The overstretched security forces have more important priorities than rounding up artists, Mr Shaarani believes and hopes.

 "The prisons are already full so art is at the bottom of the regime's priorities," he suggests.